Steve Harris (musician)

-Stephen Percy Harris (born 12 March 1956) is an English musician who is the bassist, keyboardist, backing vocalist, primary songwriter and founder/leader of heavy metal band Iron Maiden.
-He has been the band's only constant member since their inception in 1975 and, along with guitarist Dave Murray, the only member to appear on every album.
+Stephen Percy Harris (born 12 March 1956) is an English musician and songwriter, best known as the bassist, keyboardist, backing vocalist, primary songwriter, founder, and leader of heavy metal band Iron Maiden.
+He is the band's only constant member since their inception in 1975; each of their albums features both him and guitarist Dave Murray.

 Harris has a recognisable and popular style of bass playing, particularly the "gallop" which can be found on many Iron Maiden recordings, such as the singles "Run to the Hills" and "The Trooper".
 In addition to his role as the band's bass player, writer and backing vocalist, he has undertaken many other roles for the group, such as producing and co-producing their albums, directing and editing their live videos and performing studio keyboards and synthesizers.
-He has been cited as one of the greatest heavy metal bassists.
+He has been cited as one of the greatest heavy metal bassists ever.

 In 2012, Harris released his debut solo album, British Lion, which was followed by The Burning in 2020.

 Early life

-Harris was born on 12 March 1956 at Whipps Cross University Hospital, in Leytonstone, then part of Essex, where he grew up aspiring to be a professional footballer.
+Harris was born on 12 March 1956 in the back room of his grandmother's house, in Leytonstone, then part of Essex, where he grew up aspiring to be a professional footballer.
 Scouted by Wally St Pier, Harris was asked to train for West Ham United.
 After gaining an interest in rock music in his early teens, he realised that he no longer desired to play football professionally.
 In particular, he was greatly influenced by the Beatles.
 Harris attended Leyton Senior High School for Boys (now Leyton Sixth Form College) where he studied architecture.

-Initially Harris wanted to play drums, but did not have enough space for a drum kit in his house and so decided on the bass instead.
+Initially Harris wanted to play drums, but did not have enough space for a drum kit in his house; he decided on learning bass instead.
 Entirely self-taught, his first bass was a copy of a Fender Precision model which cost him £40 in 1971.

 Just ten months after he bought his first bass, Harris joined a band, initially known as Influence and later Gypsy's Kiss, featuring Bob Verscoyle (lead vocals), Dave Smith (guitar) and drummer Paul Sears.
 After a short number of gigs at the Cart and Horses pub in Maryland Point, Stratford and the Bridgehouse in Canning Town, the band split up and Harris auditioned for a band called Smiler in February 1974.
-In this outfit, Harris began writing his own songs and worked with future Iron Maiden members Dennis Wilcock and Doug Sampson, but left the band after they refused to play his material, claiming it was too complicated.
+In this band, Harris began writing his own songs and worked with future Iron Maiden members Dennis Wilcock and Doug Sampson, but left the band after they refused to play his material, claiming it was too complicated.
+Harris claims to have played 30 to 40 shows with Smiler before he left.